StollLab/chiLife_rotlibs/README.md

+> **NOTICE**: As of 10/25/23 the main branch of chiLife now uses a new rotamer library format that is incompatible with older versions
+> of chiLife.
+All rotlibs in this directory have been updated to the new format.
+If you are using an older version of
+> chiLife you must check out commit ``82059f4`` or earlier for compatible rotlibs.

 # chiLife Rotamer Libraries Repository

 The repo contains rotamer libraries for chiLife (https://github.com/StollLab/chilife).
 The purpose of this repo is to